-Hollywood honors French singing legend Charles Aznavour - Vanguard — Nigeria Today
+French singer Charles Aznavour gets Hollywood star at age 93 - New York Daily News — Nigeria Today

 |

+Armenian-French singer Charles Aznavour poses after unveiling his star on the Hollywood Walk of Fame in Los Angeles, California, U.S., August 24, 2017.
+REUTERS/Mario Anzuoni.
+(Reuters).
+Reuters.
+REUTERS.
+Thursday, August 24, 2017, 7:22 PM.

-Hollywood honors French singing legend Charles Aznavour
+Still going strong, French singing legend Charles Aznavour, 93, to get Hollywood star

-French icon Charles Aznavour, one of the 20th century's most prolific entertainers who continues to write and perform at 93, was due to be honored Thursday with a star on the Hollywood Walk of Fame.
-Charles Aznavour.
-With a career spanning eight …
+Charles Aznavour honored with a star on Hollywood Walk of Fame

-Walk of Fame Honoree Charles Aznavour Still Thrills Fans Around the World

-Hollywood honors Charles Aznavour with Walk of Fame star

 This post was syndicated from Entertainment - Google News.
 Click here to read the full text on the original website.